 - A corpectomy

 Since all neck pain may indicate a serious medical condition, seek a consultation with a knowledgeable, trustworthy specialist to determine its cause.
 When you want the best care, contact NU-Spine in Edison, NJ for a world-class neurosurgeon.
-He’ll find the cause of your pain and get you back to a pain-free life.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+He’ll find the cause of your pain and get you back to a pain-free life.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey